Anita O'Day: Work with Krupa, Herman, and Kenton

 The call from Krupa came in early 1941.
 Of the 34 sides she recorded with Krupa, it was "Let Me Off Uptown", a novelty duet with Roy Eldridge, that became her first big hit.
 The same year, DownBeat named O'Day "New Star of the Year".
 In 1942, she appeared with the Krupa band in two "soundies" (short musical films originally made for jukeboxes), singing "Thanks for the Boogie Ride" and "Let Me Off Uptown".
 The same year, DownBeat magazine readers voted her into the top five big band singers.
 O'Day came in fourth, with Helen O'Connell first, Helen Forrest second, Billie Holiday third, and Dinah Shore fifth.
 O'Day married golf professional and jazz fan, Carl Hoff, in 1942.

 When Krupa's band broke up, after he was arrested in 1943 for marijuana possession, O'Day joined Woody Herman for a month-long gig at the Hollywood Palladium, followed by two weeks at the Orpheum.
 Unwilling to tour with another big band, she left Herman after the Orpheum engagement, and finished out the year as a solo artist.
 Despite her initial misgivings about the compatibility of their musical styles, she joined Stan Kenton's band in April 1944.
 During her 11 months with Kenton, O'Day recorded 21 sides, both transcription and commercial, and appeared in a Universal Pictures short Artistry in Rhythm (1944).
-"And Her Tears Flowed Like Wine" (1944) became a huge seller, and put Kenton's band on the map.
+"And Her Tears Flowed Like Wine" (1944) became a huge seller and put Kenton's band on the map.
 She also appeared in one soundie with Kenton, performing "I'm Going Mad for a Pad" and "Tabby the Cat".
 O'Day later said "My time with Stanley helped nurture and cultivate my innate sense of chord structure."
 In 1945, she rejoined Krupa's band and stayed almost a year.
-The reunion yielded only 10 sides.
+The reunion yielded 10 sides.
 After leaving Krupa late in 1946, O'Day again became a solo artist.